-Although we were profitable in the past six years, we incurred net losses from 2006 through 2009.

-In 2015, we experienced a decline in our profitability, mainly as a result of a decrease in our revenues, accompanied by a slight increase in our operating expenses.
-Our ability to sustain or increase profitability in the future depends in part on the following factors: the economic health of the global economy; the rate of growth of, and changes in technology trends in, our market and other industries in which we currently or may in the future operate; our ability to develop and manufacture new products and technologies in a timely manner; the competitive position of our products; the continued acceptance of our products by our customers and in the industries that we serve; and our ability to manage expenses.
-In the future, it may be necessary to undertake cost reduction initiatives to remain profitable, which could lead to a deterioration of our competitive position.
+Although we were profitable in the past several years, including 2015, we incurred net losses during 2016, mainly as a result of a decrease in our revenues, accompanied by an increase in our operating expenses.
+Our ability to achieve or increase profitability in the future depends in part on the following factors: the economic health of the global economy; the rate of growth of, and changes in technology trends in, our market and other industries in which we currently or may in the future operate; our ability to develop and manufacture new products and technologies in a timely manner; the competitive position of our products; the continued acceptance of our products by our customers and in the industries that we serve; and our ability to manage expenses.
+In the future, it may be necessary to undertake cost reduction initiatives to become profitable, which could lead to a deterioration of our competitive position.
 Any difficulties that we encounter as we reduce our costs could negatively impact our results of operations and cash flows.
-We cannot assure you that we will continue to remain profitable.
-Our revenues also may not grow, may grow at a lower rate than experienced in the years prior to 2015 or may decline as they did in 2015, which would negatively impact our results of operations and cash flows.
-For example, in 2015 our revenues declined by approximately 2%, compared to 2014, whereas our revenues declined a growth rate of 15%, compared to 2013.
+We cannot assure you that we will return to profitability.
+Our revenues also may not grow, may grow at a lower rate than experienced in the years prior to 2015 and 2016 or may decline as they did in 2016, which would negatively impact our results of operations and cash flows.
+For example, in 2016 our our revenues declined by approximately 9%, compared to 2015.

-During 2015, our operating expenses increased, mainly as a result of continued investment in research and development initiatives.
+During 2016, our operating expenses grew mainly due to investments in sales and marketing initiatives.
 We may continue to increase our operating expenses in future periods.
 Our decision to increase operating expenses and the scope of such increases depends upon several factors, including the market situation and the effectiveness of our past expenditures.
 We may continue to make additional expenditures in anticipation of generating higher revenues, which we may not realize, if at all, until sometime in the future.
-This could cause reductions in our profitability, as it did in 2015, or lead to losses.
-Additionally, a failure of any acquisition or product development initiative to produce increased revenues could have a material adverse effect on our operations and profitability.
+This could cause reductions in our profitability or lead to losses, as it did in 2016.
+Additionally, a failure of any acquisition or product development initiative to produce increased revenues could have a material adverse effect on our operations, including the development user and user entity behavioral analysis (UEBA) solutions.
+This acquisition will result, among other things, in additional operating costs.
+A failure of any acquisitions or produce developments to produce increased revenues could have a material adverse effect on our operations and profitability.

-If our revenues do not increase as anticipated or decline, or if our expenses increase more than expected, we may incur losses.
+If our revenues do not increase as anticipated or decline, or if our expenses increase more than anticipated, we may incur losses.

-We must manage our anticipated growth effectively in order to maintain and increase our profitability.
+We must manage our anticipated growth effectively in order to be profitable.